 Others are welcome too.
 But the above reflect my personal experience as a semi-retired electrical engineer who began consulting in his 30s – spent over half his career as an independent consulting engineer – and had a ball doing so!

 The goals here are to share ideas, demystify this business, and offer encouragement.
 Hey–I did it–and you can too!

-As the co-founder an engineering consulting firm with over 30 years experience, I’m often asked about the “inside secrets of consulting.”
+As the co-founder a successful engineering consulting firm, I’m often asked about the “inside secrets of consulting.”
 Questions come from several directions:

 - Clients (Can we go to lunch?
 I have some questions…)

 - Colleagues (I’m curious… How did you do this, anyway?)

 - Strangers (Oh, you’re a consultant?
 I’ve been thinking about that…)

 It is always fun to engage in these conversations, and I often learn more than I share.